phelipesoares/Rain-Prediction/README.md

   3) Wait for at least 2000 records, then we can create prediction models with this dataset.

 # Thanks!
-I hope we can lsdkfjksdjfdskljl this repository soon!
+I hope we can update this repository soon!